 A restricted financial advisor only provides advice on specific products provided by a few companies.
 Like IFAs, they must tell you that they can only provide restricted advice, but a restricted advisor does not need to tell you what products they are restricted too.

-Many of the best known investment companies (Hargreaves Lansdown, St James’s Place, Quilter) provide advisors who offer restricted advice.
+Many of the best financial adviser firms like Hargreaves Lansdown and True Potential provide advisors who offer restricted advice.
 In the past, the advice provided by banks (before they disappeared from the sector) was also within the realm of restricted advice.

 When an advisor is restricted, they can push their own investment funds or products without the obligation to show off other products.
 The option is neither good or bad: it’s only an option.
 The advisors earn more because both their advice and products bring in revenue, but they also need to clearly explain why their advice is restricted (as required by the FCA).

 However, it’s worth noting that restricted advice is growing.
 In 2018, Lloyds Bank began working with Schroders (an asset manager) to create Schroders Personal Wealth, which aimed to hire and deploy 700 restricted advisors.
 Prudential also has a similar offering.
 Overall, the key players are facing stiffer competition.
 Though, it’s not clear whether or if there will be any impact on the market for IFAs.